 Penalties for violating the alcohol social host law is a misdemeanor offense, which can be fines of up to $2000, and a year in jail if convicted.

-Discussion in the above-linked article is around whether the penalties should be even more severe if the underage drinking results in someone drinking and driving and getting charged with an OUI if the alcohol consumption leads to injury or death.
+Charges of violating the social host law are much more likely if the underage drinking results in someone drinking and driving and getting charged with an OUI if the alcohol consumption leads to injury or death.
 Having a rowdy party can also lead to a misdemeanor “keeping a disorderly house” charges.

 Most parents and adults do not condone or support their kids drinking, but there are certainly a strong minority of situations where parents do provide alcohol at home in what they would consider a “safe” environment.
 This itself is only legal in rare circumstances of family permission in one’s own home (see below)

-Either way, this can be a relatively serious criminal charge, and in cases where there are big parties of teens, or if someone ends up getting injured or killed as a result, a story like this will make local headlines, meaning criminal charges are much more likely to be filed, regardless of whether the adults knew of the event.
+Either way, this can be a relatively serious criminal charge, and in cases where there are big parties of teens, or if someone ends up getting injured or killed as a result.
+If a story like this makes local headlines, criminal charges are much more likely to be filed, regardless of whether the adults knew of the event.

 Criminal Charges of Providing Alcohol to Underage Persons

-The statute against selling, providing, or furnishing any alcohol beverage to a person under the age of 21 is in Chapter 138, Section 34 of the Massachusetts General Laws.
+The statute against selling, providing, or furnishing any alcoholic beverage to a person under the age of 21 is in Chapter 138, Section 34 of the Massachusetts General Laws.